acmeff/graphit/graphit/docs/README.md

 ## Minimum Viable Product

 Graphit is an application inspired by Chartio.
-It is build using Ruby on Rails and React/Redux.
+It is built using Ruby on Rails and React/Redux.
 Graphit will satisfy the following criteria by the end of Week 9, along with adequate styling, smooth navigation, and sufficient seed data:

 - [x] New account creation, login, and guest/demo login
 - [ ] Production README